Skip to content

 LeftRight

 Pakistan Army Chief Field Marshal Syed Asim Munir travelled personally to Tehran on 16 April, Islamabad's highest-level shuttle since the first formal US-Iran negotiating round ended on 12 April without agreement.
-Regional officials told Bloomberg and the Associated Press that the two governments had reached an in-principle agreement to extend the 22 April ceasefire by two weeks.
-White House press secretary Karoline Leavitt said the United States had not formally requested an extension.
-The Associated Press and Axios published reconstruction of the 12 April rupture: Iranian negotiators believed they were close to an initial agreement when Vice-President JD Vance called a press conference blaming Iran and announcing the US delegation's departure.
+Regional officials told Bloomberg and AP that the two governments had reached an in-principle agreement to extend the 22 April ceasefire by two weeks.
+White House Press Secretary Karoline Leavitt said the United States had not formally requested an extension.
+AP and Axios reporting explained the 12 April rupture: Iranian negotiators believed they were close to an initial agreement when Vice-President JD Vance called a press conference announcing the US delegation's departure and blaming Iran, catching the Iranian side off-guard.

 Israeli strikes killed at least 20 people in southern Lebanon on 15 April, including four paramedics recovering wounded from the initial blast.